Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity, realizing our dream.

 **Chorus:**
-Echoes of humanity, reverberating through the night.
+Echoes of humanity, resonating through the night.
 Voices entwine, embracing the fading light.
-Echoes of humanity, reaching towards the stars.
+Echoes of humanity, reaching for the stars.
 Together we stand, as the world moves on.

 **Bridge:**